 Andrew McLeod-Ross, who runs the Park and drove the safety jet ski when Browning broke his world record, added: “It’s nice to be able to support Richard’s pioneering work here and it’s really impressive to watch, but I wouldn’t want to give it a go!
 He really does look like Iron Man when he’s flying across the lake.”

-Header photograph courtesy of Gravity Industries.
+Photograph courtesy of Gravity Industries.